CanyonTurtle/dvhs-devteams/docs/articles/starting-robotc.md

   motor[port1] = 0;
 }
 ```

+> To restart the program, either power cycle the cortex (turn it off and back on) or use the ROBOTC start menu that pops up when the program is downloaded.

 Here we can see two new parts of ROBOTC:
 `// comments`: lines that look like this.
-Comments are useful for documenting (explaining) your code while you go.
-Documenting helps you remember what you did later on, and helps other people understand what your code is supposed to do.
+Comments are useful for documenting (explaining) code while it is written.
+Documenting helps programmers remember what they did later on, and helps other people understand what the code is supposed to do.
 wait1Msec(int time); This command waits for some amount of time.
 The command must be supplied with a time, which must be an integer.

 If-Else, While